Gwinnett College’s Massage Therapy Diploma Programs

 • Raleigh Campus – Professional Massage Therapy Program

-The massage therapy training diploma program consists of a well-planned sequence of courses, with each course preparing the college student for the more intensive information to follow.
-The school curriculum includes training to provide college students with the scientific knowledge, manual skills, and mastery of business to successfully become a professional massage therapist.
+The massage therapy training program consists of a well-planned sequence of courses, each preparing the college student for the more intensive information to follow.
+The curriculum includes training to provide college students with scientific knowledge, manual skills, and business mastery to become a professional massage therapist.

-Key topics covered during in-class program coursework include the following.
+Key topics covered during program coursework include the following.

 • Swedish Massage